-The Library Board of Trustees submitted a balanced budget to the Charles County Commissioners for FY2021, and received an increase in County funding of approximately 1.75%.
-Priorities for the coming year include filling the vacant positions and supporting the priorities in our strategic plan.
-In order to plan for current and future library space needs, the Library will begin implementing recommendations made in the Facilities Master Plan.
-Relocation of the La Plata/main branch remains a top priority of the Board.
+The Library Board of Trustees submitted a balanced budget to the Charles County Commissioners for FY2022, and received an increase in County funding of approximately 2.9%.
+Priorities for the coming year include the expansion of outreach efforts that include the purchase of an additional mobile van equipped with more tablets, hotspots and Chromebooks to be circulated; a 24/7 library kiosk with wifi access installed at the Nanjemoy Community Center; providing every child in the community with free new books, once a month from birth to age 5, through the Imagination Library of Charles County; and construction of the new La Plata branch library.
 Management will continue to look at cost saving measures, including the review of contracts, promotional and programming costs and staffing.
 Partnerships and grants will supplement the budget.
 The priority remains to provide the best services to the taxpayers of Charles County, Maryland with available funding.